Top of the page

 An esophageal pH test in your doctor's office can take up to an hour.
 Longer pH monitoring may last up to 4 days.

 After the test is over, your nose and throat may feel sore.
 But this should get better within a day or so.

 The capsule attached to the esophagus in a wireless pH test will fall off after a few days and pass in the stool.

 You can usually get your results within a few days.

 Many conditions can affect the results of this test.
 Your doctor will discuss your results with you.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 Ask your doctor when you can expect to have your test results.

 Go to https://www.healthwise.net/patientEd

 Enter E110 in the search box to learn more about "Esophageal pH: About This Test".

 Author: Healthwise Staff